mkallio/oma-appi/README.md

-No t‰‰ on nyt se Readme.
+No t√§√§ on nyt se Readme.